 \section{Introduction}

-The conventional two-stage least square (TSLS) estimation method has been employed in empirical studies in economics and other fields of social science, although the dependent variable is binary (see, e.g., \citealp*{Miguel2004}, \citealp{Norton2008}, \citealp*{Nunn2014}, and \citealp{Bastian2018}).
-This approach is not recommended from a theoretical view.
-Nonetheless, it has been popularly employed not only because of the ease of interpretation, but also because of the fact that some essential statistical properties of estimators for {\it{nonlinear}} binary response models have only been studied in limited settings.
-For example, in contrast with the growing body of work on instrumental variable estimators for linear models in the presence of many instruments, statistical properties of estimators for binary response models in such a scenario have not been discussed yet.
-Moreover, only a little is known about them when there are weak or nearly weak instruments, see e.g., \cite{Magnusson2010} and \cite{Dufour2018}.
+The conventional two-stage least squares (TSLS) estimation method has been widely used in empirical studies in economics and other fields of social science, even when the dependent variable is binary (see, e.g., \citealp*{Miguel2004}; \citealp{Norton2008}; \citealp*{Nunn2014}; \citealp{Bastian2018}).
+In spite of it not being recommended from a theoretical perspective, the empirical popularity of TSLS in binary response models is attributed not only to its ease of interpretation, but also to the fact that some essential statistical properties of estimators for {\it{nonlinear}} binary response models have only been studied in limited settings.
+For example, in contrast to the growing body of work on instrumental variable estimators for linear models with many instruments, little attention has been given to the statistical properties of estimators for binary response models in a similar context.
+Moreover, only a little is known when there are weak or nearly weak instruments, see e.g., \cite{Magnusson2010} and \cite{Dufour2018}.